The Five C's of Credit: Capacity

 Taking on a mortgage that you have a hard time affording can be incredibly stressful.
 One of the greatest concerns in the current rate environment is that many Canadians won’t be able to make payments if rates go up in the next year, but you can have peace of mind knowing that a low TDS/GDS percentage should help you get through any rate increase.

 Hopefully you have a better idea of your capacity to repay a mortgage now, but if you still have questions, that’s totally understandable!
 You can reach out to us on Twitter, Facebook, or Instagram!
-Otherwise check back in a couple days when we’ll discuss the importance of your whole credit history, not just your credit score.
+Otherwise check back soon when I discuss the importance of your whole credit history, not just your credit score.